bradsimpson213/Mello/README.md

 - Board Settings (Background Colors/Images)
 - Hotkeys (Think this is part of React Beautiful DND)
 - Checklists
-- Zen music played in background
+- Zen music played in background while logged in
 -

 ## TECHNOLOGY USED